 This end brought me to a luxury resort where I worked in the art department, drawing event posters and writing ad copies, often looking for inspiration from a fat glass of piña colada by the pool, much to the displeasure of folks over at Human Resources.
 I trained under a creative madman in this resort, the art director who taught me not to make shit graphic design and illustration.
 He introduced me to a discipline that would eventually see me in London studying design.

 Being in a world city was quite the experience.
 I fell in love with England, the people, the culture, the language.
 I decided to make London my home.

 In 2010 I co-founded a clothing brand.
 The collection sold out because I was clever but the business didn’t make money because I wasn’t clever enough.

 So I decided to set my creative pursuits aside to learn more about the strategic side of business, working alongside CEOs and top-level leaders of some of the UK’s coolest brands.
 From them I learned how to define and manage KPIs, how to measure the success of a project, why it’s important to build a relationship with competitors, how to create a friendly culture with dynamic teams, and other management skills only experience can teach.

-By 2015 I was marketing executive, a short-lived role leading up to my current and favourite post, a direct response copywriter.
+By 2015 I was marketing executive, a short-lived role leading up to my current and favourite post, a UX copywriter.

 As I no longer had to report to anyone, I packed my bags and left London to see the world while working on the metaphorical and often literal road.

-You will also see some of my articles in top-tier media like Forbes, HuffPost, and Inc., as well as websites like Influencive, and Medium.
+You will also see some of my articles in top-tier media like Forbes, HuffPost, Inc., Influencive, and Medium.